mirage/mirage-decks/slides/haskell2014/content.md

   modular C foreign function bindings.

+## Get Involved!

+Unikernels are an incredibly interesting way to code functionally at scale.
+Nothing stresses a toolchain like building a whole OS.

+- **Choices**: [Mirage OS](http://openmirage.org) in OCaml, [HaLVM](http://halvm.org) in Haskell.
+- **Scenarios**: Static websites, dynamic content, custom routers.
+- **Performance**: There's no hiding behind abstractions.
+HalVM *vs* Mirage is a fun contest in evaluating abstraction cost.

+> Most important: need contributors to build the library base of safe protocol implementations (TLS has been done!)

 ## Why? [nymote.org](http://nymote.org/)

 We need to claim control over our online lives rather than abrogate it to